 Why Content Marketing?

-maybe more important than understanding what content marketing is, is understanding why content marketing is important to your business.
+Maybe more important than understanding what content marketing is understanding why content marketing is essential to your business.

 First, we need to understand the 4 steps of the buying cycle: